The Thundering Herd (1925 film)

+Plot

 Thousands of buffalo, collected in one huge herd through the assistance of the United States government, are The Thundering Herd that will play such a thrilling part in this new story of the old West written by Zane Grey.
 With Jack Holt, Lois Wilson, and Noah Beery, under the direction of William Howard, maker of those two big successes, The Border Legion and The Code of the West, The Thundering Herd is certain to be thunderin' good Western melodrama.
 The beginning of the picture introduces an episode that is historic, if for no other reason that it shows the trend of the pioneer thought in the youth of 1850.
 Tod Doan at the age of 24 is left alone on a Kansas farm with heritage of $200.
 The $200 went for a gun and a horse, and Tod Doan joined a party of Buffalo hunters.
 This is Jack Holt's role in this new Zane Grey picture.
 Holt, as Tod Doan, finds himself in a party riding into Texas under the leadership of a fine old plainsman named Hudnall.
 He meets Milly Fayre, played by Lois Wilson, ward of a crooked gambler named Jett who together with a group of outlaws are making buffalo hunting a pretext to cover their banditry.
-Until she is 18, Milly is under Fayre’s guardianship, but when she falls in love with Doan she promises...that she will marry him as soon as she is of age.
+Until she is 18, Milly is under Fayre's guardianship, but when she falls in love with Doan she promises...that she will marry him as soon as she is of age.
 For a time, Tom loses sight of her as she is taken to a freighting station to be safe from the Indians.
 In the meanwhile Tod hunts buffalo with the Hundall party until Hundall is murdered by Indians.
 Then the buffalo hunters organize and drive the Indians from Texas.
 Looking for Milly, a year later, Doan is told that Jett has taken her away.
 Jett and his partners quarrel and shoot it out.
 All are killed.
 Terrified by the tragedy, Milly drives over the prairies toward the freighting station, but she is sighted and pursued by braves with hardly a chance of escape until she notices a stamping herd of buffalo bearing down across the plain.
 If Milly can widen the distance between her and the Indians there is a chance that the buffalos will cut off the Indians' pursuit.
 That is about as original a climax to a story as Zane Grey has ever devised.